destish21/burger/README.md

    * You can View the stored burger in a database whether devoured or not.

-   * The app runs as a `server.js` to gather information about each order.
+   * The app runs as a `nodemon server.js or node server.js` to gather information about each order.

    * My burger node express handlebars application includes all necessary code that is readable, reliable, and maintainable Oftentimes, node_modules,  main Readme, screenshot images.